 Lacework Polygraph analyzes all these data points for breach detection making it more precise and generating accurate alerts.

-Host-based intrusion systems detect breaches by analyzing individual servers and is not based on peer analysis groups.
-Lacework collects data from individual servers but analyzes the data at the datacenter level.
+Host-based intrusion systems detect breaches by analyzing individual servers and are not based on peer analysis groups.
+Lacework collects data from individual servers but analyzes the data at the datacenter-level.
 This method allows breach detection to be more precise as the comparison is done with similar entity peers and the entity itself over time irrespective of the server.